 I loved the idea, but I was focused on making music, not starting an internet company.
 Yet slowly over the next few years I started to work on the idea more and more.
-In the spring of 2005 I moved back to NYC, knowing it would be much more possible there.
+In the spring of 2005 I moved back home to NYC, knowing it would be much more possible there.

 In the fall of 2005, I met Yancey Strickler, and we became fast friends.
 Yancey soon joined me in brainstorming.
 We bought a whiteboard.
 We had big dreams.
 I convinced some friends to give us a little bit of money.
 At some point I made this rough design of the site.
 Clearly we needed more help.

 About a year later, I was introduced to Charles Adler, through an old friend.
 The day after we were introduced, Charles came over to my apartment and he and I started working together almost every day.
 After months and months of collaboration, we ended up with wireframes and specifications for the site.